Specialist vs Generalist: Do I Need To See A Specialist Physiotherapist?

 A specialist physiotherapist is someone who's undergone extra tertiary education on top of their bachelors degree.

-They've achieved a Master's degree (or higher) in their chosen field of sports physiotherapy or manual physiotherapy, which means that they are an expert in this field.
+They've achieved the highest degree of education and expertise in their chosen field of sports physiotherapy or manual physiotherapy, which means that they are an expert in this field.

 What is a general physiotherapist?

 A general physiotherapist is someone who is totally qualified, because they spent at least four years of full-time university study (and probably $50,000+!) on their education; they are experts in their own right.

 Good general physios can treat almost everything, and know when to refer you on.

 Here's what we recommend - if you have a simple injury, and you're not an elite athlete, but you need to get back to whatever it is that you do as quickly as possible - you should see a general physio.